RECREATIONAL THERAPEUTIC SERVICE

 Our programmes are designed to support children in a way that is fun and engaging through activities they are passionate about (i.e., music & multi-sports) with a sound psychological approach around Cognitive Behavioural Therapy (CBT) principles, a well-known and evidence-based psycho-social intervention.

-Although these programmes do not seek to treat mental or psychological disorders by psychological means, it aims to give children and young people a better understanding of their emotions and provides them with new tools to cope better.
-Hence, this provision targets mild difficulties by providing early intervention to those aged 7-11 years old (or school years 3 to 6) who may be struggling with difficulties around anxiety, low-mood, low self-esteem, managing emotions, and/or challenging behaviours.
+Both ENCORE and TACTICS are designed to be an early intervention programme to give children and young people a better understanding of their emotions and provide them with new tools and techniques to cope better.
+This provision therefore targets mild difficulties by providing early intervention to those aged 7-11 years old (or school years 3 to 6) who may be struggling with difficulties around anxiety, low-mood, low self-esteem and/or managing emotions.
+These programmes are delivered in primary schools to a group of students, and we do not currently accept 1:1 referrals.

 Through using multi-sports and music we are able to evidence a tangible improvement around behaviour, anxiety, self-confidence and engagement in learning.